 Christmases were always special growing up and I want to recreate that magic for my kids, but I don’t want to sacrifice my presence for facilitating a perfect holiday.
 I don’t want to work myself so hard I make myself sick (I’ve done that).

 I want to be there too.
 I want to enjoy it.
-I want to breathe it in and laugh because I’m not stressed about getting the floor swept before people arrive.
+I want to breathe it in and laugh because I’m not stressed about getting the floor swept.
 I think that actually matters to my kids more than if I made homemade cinnamon rolls.

 The gift I want to give myself this year is the gift of saying NOPE.